blpeters/Notes/Ruby/files_and_serialization.md

 # Files and Serialization

+Serialization is taking complex data structures and "flattening" them into a string that can be sent to other users/machines and reconstructed.

 ## Learning Outcomes

 - What are two ways to store a file from your hard drive into a string or array in your Ruby script?
 - What are three things made possible or much easier by serialization?
 - What is JSON?
+  - Javascript Object Notation.
+A common serialization format.
+All elements are comma separated, arrays by brackets, objects by curly braces.
 - What is YAML?
+  - Another serialization format/notation where the number of spaces determine the level of nesting.
+  - This format allows it to be more easily read by humans.
+Used in Rails
+  - Stands for YAML Ain't Markup Language
 - How do you turn a Ruby object into JSON?
+  - Using the JSON ruby module.
 - How do you turn JSON into a Ruby object?
+  - Using the JSON ruby module.

 ## IO Class